 - 1. In the event your filing contains deficiencies, you will receive a letter identifying such deficiencies with a request that appropriate information be filed with this agency within 60 days from the date of the letter.
-Reference 60 day abandonment rule §303.016 (copy enclosed). - 2.
+Reference 60-day abandonment rule §303.016 (copy enclosed). - 2.
 FORM ADV-Parts 1A; 1B; 2A or 2B amendments must be filed electronically through the IARD, for any material change in its application no later than 30 days after the occurrence of the event. - 3.
 Regulation §303.042(b) requires immediate notification if net worth falls below minimum requirements. - 4.
-When requesting waiver of the examination requirements, the following must be provided: - a.
-A letter requesting waiver of the examination requirement setting forth your basis for the request; - b.
-A detailed biographical sketch which substantiates the individual's previous experience (to include duties, responsibilities and accomplishments) in securities, banking, finance or other related business that forms the basis for your request; - c.
-Verification of the PROFESSIONAL DESIGNATION (if any) awarded to such individual. - 5.
+When requesting waiver of the examination requirements for having a current and in good standing CPA or Law Degree, the following must be provided: - a.
+A letter from the Firm (including a signature on behalf of the Firm) requesting a waiver of the examination requirement setting forth your basis for the request; - b.
+Verification of the current CPA degree with an expiration date OR Law Degree and proof a practicing member of the Bar. - 5.
 Registrant must notify the Department in writing within 30 days after the termination of or withdrawal from employment of any "Investment Adviser Representative" furnishing investment advice in Pennsylvania.
 In accordance with Department Regulation §305.061(c) notification shall be filed on Form U-5, "Uniform Termination Notice for Securities Industry Registration."